blaze-the-star/BGECore/documentation/source/index.rst

 .. data:: core.module.height_frequency_callbacks

 	A list of functions that will be called after each ``HEIGHT_FREQUECY_TICK``.
 Functions are called with the argument ``time``, a float representing the amount of time since the last call.

+.. data:: core.module.is_standalone

+	True if BGE is running in standalone mode, False if it's running in embedded mode.

 .. function:: enableInputFor (behavior)